+If a further test report is required, compare the horizontal head excursion result with the worst case from all results previously recorded :

+If the excursion is greater, then new production qualification testing must be carried out;

+If the excursion is less, production qualification tests do not need to be carried out.

 Penalties for non-conformity of production

-The approval granted in respect of a child restraint system pursuant to this Regulation may be withdrawn if a child restraint system bearing the particulars referred to in paragraph 5.4. of this Regulation fails to pass the random checks described in paragraph 9. above or does not conform to the type approved.
+The approval granted in respect of an enhanced child restraint system pursuant to this Regulation may be withdrawn if an enhanced child restraint system bearing the particulars referred to in paragraph 5.4. of this Regulation fails to pass the random checks described in paragraph 9. above or does not conform to the type approved.

 If a Party to the Agreement which applies this Regulation withdraws an approval it has previously granted, it shall forthwith so notify the other Contracting Parties applying this Regulation by means of a communication form conforming to the model in Annex 1 to this Regulation.